cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          end of the final code

 Compiler options:
-  Options affecting the way the source code is compiled.
+  Options which affect the way the source code is compiled.

   -y, --syntax {strict,mixed,relaxed}
                          specifies syntactic mode used to compile the source code